 Western dragons, on the other hand, are often depicted as gigantic reptiles, similar in appearance to lizards or dinosaurs, sometimes with wings, and with fire-breathing mouths, representing savagery and destruction, and are often used as objects of conquest by warriors.

 Symbolically, therefore, the Chinese dragon represents good fortune, authority and unity, while the Western dragon is often associated with evil forces, greed and death.
+And these differences are probably why some Chinese scholars have suggested changing the English name of the Chinese dragon to Loong to distinguish it from the Western dragon.

 The Continuation in Chinese Modern Culture